gcallah/BookReviews/nisbet.md

+In response to the attempts of various bases for community to become the dominant or even exclusive basis, there has arisen what Nisbet calls the "plural community," which attempts to give each basis its proper place in a conversation of communities.
+Nisbet finds the beginnings of pluralist thinking in Aristotle's reponse to Plato's focus on the political community.
+He sees that tradition continuing in Burke, Tocqueville, Durkheim, and Weber, amongst others.
-In the pluralist view, each of these forms of creating community might, instead of trying to wipe the others out, recognize that they are in a conversation with each other.
-When any of these farms of community becomes completely predominant, the effect is a one-sided caricature of what human society ought to look like.
+In this pluralist view, when any of these forms of community becomes too dominant, the effect is a one-sided caricature of what human society ought to look like.

+## Conclusion

+At the end of the book, wisely avoids, becoming a "futurist," I am contemplating the what outcome Is likely to emerge from the current crisis of community, he answers "we do not know.
+We are reduced to speculation" (401).

 Perhaps it is not surprising given the vast scope of material that Nisbit covers, that he occasionally gets his facts wrong:
 For example, the Roman empire never extended to India, as he claims (31).